 A dynamic and welcoming contemporary art gallery in Dublin, Ireland

-OTHER NEWS:
+OTHER RECENT NEWS:

 - Dr Éimear O'Connor reviews Yanny Petters's verre églomisé practice in the Spring 2025 edition of the Irish Arts Review Magazine.
 Read our

-our blog post about Gemma Tipton's December 15 article in the Irish Times.
-The exhibition is now touring again, this time showing at An Gailearaí, Gweedore Donegal until the 2 of May 2025.
+- Our group show 'What do we want? has been shortlisted as one of Ireland's top 10 exhibitions of 2024.
+Read our blog post about Gemma Tipton's December 15 article in the Irish Times.
+The exhibition is now touring again, recently showing at An Gailearaí, Gweedore Donegal.
 Artists: Jill Gibbon, Bernadette Hopkins, Manal Mahamid, Eoin Mac Lochlainn, Miriam McConnon & Tom Molloy.

 Presentation of our gallery and website: